Handshake Student & Alumni FAQ

 Question: I’m an international student.
 How can I search for jobs that I am eligible to apply to?

-• Once you’ve indicated your Work Authorization status as well as OPT/CPT eligibility from within your profile, you may search for opportunities that are open to international student applicants.
+• Your Handshake work authorization information consists of 2 questions – you can either answer both questions or opt out of sharing this information.
+After you’ve answered the questions once, you will not be prompted to answer again.
+After you’ve updated your Work Authorization information as well as OPT/CPT eligibility from within your profile, you may search for opportunities that are open to international student applicants.

 • From the job search page, simply select the ‘Filters’ button, and scroll down to the “Work Authorization” section.